linagora/esn/README.md

-# ESN
+# ESN backend backlog
-OpenPaaS web &amp; API server

 ESN backend project backlog for every esn backend module including esn-sabre

+Used for issues management only